Bhai Dooj: Regional Variations

-According to a popular legend in Hinduism History (its not a mythology), after slaying the evil demon Narakasura, Lord Krishna visited his sister Subhadra who gave him a warm welcome with sweets and flowers.
+According to Hindu religion, after slaying the evil demon Narakasura, Lord Krishna visited his sister Subhadra who gave him a warm welcome with sweets and flowers.
 She also affectionately applied tilaka on Krishna's forehead.
 Some believe this to be the origin of the festival.

-The Ceremony
+The ceremony

 On the day of the festival, sisters invite their brothers for a sumptuous meal often including their favourite dishes/sweets.
 The procedure may be different in Bihar and central India.
 The whole ceremony signifies the duty of a brother to protect his sister, as well as a sister's blessings for her brother.

-Carrying forward the ceremony in traditional style, sisters perform arti for their brother and apply a red tika on the brother's forehead.
-This tika ceremony on the occasion of Bhai Bij signifies the sister's sincerest prayers for the long and happy life of her brother and treat them with gifts.
+Carrying forward the ceremony in a traditional style, sisters perform arti for their brother and apply a red tika on the brother's forehead.
+This tika ceremony on the occasion of Bhai Bij signifies the sister's sincerest prayers for the long and happy life of her brother and they treat them with gifts.
 In return, elder brothers bless their sisters and may treat them also with gifts or cash.

-As it is customary in Haryana and Maharashtra to celebrate the auspicious occasion of Bhau-beej, women who do not have a brother worship the moon Chandra instead.
+As it is customary in Haryana and Maharashtra to celebrate the auspicious occasion of Bhau-beej, women who do not have a brother worship the Moon Chandra instead.
 They apply mehendi on girls as their tradition.
-The sister whose brother lives far away from her and can not go to her house, sends her sincerest prayers for the long and happy life of her brother through the moon god.
-She performs aarti for the moon.
-This is the reason why children of Hindu parents affectionately call the moon Chandamama (Chanda means moon and mama means mother's brother).
+The sister whose brother lives far away from her and cannot go to her house, sends her sincerest prayers for the long and happy life of her brother through the moon god.
+She performs aarti for the Moon.
+This is the reason why children of Hindu parents affectionately call the Moon Chandamama (Chanda means moon and mama means mother's brother).